Eruption of Mount Vesuvius in 79 AD: Nature of the eruption

 Around 1:00 p.m., Mount Vesuvius erupted violently, spewing up a high-altitude column from which ash and pumice began to fall, blanketing the area.
-Rescues and escapes occurred during this time.
-At some time in the night or early the next day, pyroclastic flows in the close vicinity of the volcano began.
-Lights seen on the mountain were interpreted as fires.
-People as far away as Misenum fled for their lives.
-The flows were rapid-moving, dense, and very hot, wholly or partly knocking down all structures in their path, incinerating or suffocating the remaining population and altering the landscape, including the coastline.
-These were accompanied by additional light tremors and a mild tsunami in the Bay of Naples.
-By the evening of the second day, the eruption was over, leaving only haze in the atmosphere, screening sunlight.
+Rescues and escapes occurred over the next few hours.
+At some time in the night or early the next day, pyroclastic flows in the close vicinity of the volcano began; lights seen on the mountain were interpreted as fires, and people as far away as Misenum fled for their lives.
+The flows were rapid-moving, dense, and very hot, wholly or partly knocking down all structures in their path, incinerating or suffocating the remaining population.
+These were accompanied by additional tremors and a mild tsunami in the Bay of Naples.
+One or more earthquakes at this time were strong enough to cause buildings to collapse at least in Pompeii killing the occupants.
+By the evening of the second day, the eruption stopped affecting Misenum, with only haze in the atmosphere, screening sunlight.